Last Updated: March 26, 2026

 What truly sets the pearlscale goldfish apart are its distinct scales, which are nacreous (reflective and translucent tissue).
 These scales are caused by calcium carbonate deposits due to a genetic mutation.
 Arranged in visually pleasing rows, these scales have a shiny and luminescent appearance that have a pearl like appearance (and hence the name!), and a bead-like texture.

 You won’t see these pretty nacreous scales until your goldfish are older, however.
-To the untrained eye, young fish of this goldfish species might be difficult to tell apart from the common goldfish.
+To the untrained eye, young fish of this goldfish species is difficult to tell apart from the common goldfish.

 Color